WelSimLLC/welsim.github.io/collections/_posts/2026-01-16-generate-the-contact-and-boundary-conditions-for-the-calculix-solver.md

 ### Separable Contact
 Separable contact is a nonlinear contact condition used to simulate three interface states between multiple bodies: contact, sliding, and separation.
 Its core characteristic is that the contact interface only transmits normal pressure (no tensile forces) and allows free sliding or sticking in the tangential direction.
 It is suitable for scenarios involving dynamic contact and separation between components (e.g., gear engagement, sheet metal forming, bearing rolling, and mechanical impact).
 Based on friction assumptions, it can be further grouped into frictionless contact and frictional contact.

-The setup for seperable contact in WELSIM is shown in the figure below.
+The setup for separable contact in WELSIM is shown in the figure below.
 <p align="center">
   <img src="\assets\blog\20260116\welsim_calculix_contact_frictional.png" alt="welsim_calculix_contact_frictional" />
 </p>